precisionmedicineunit/docs/docs/variables.md

 ---

-For each script, shared variables will be sourced from the variables file.
+* For each script, shared variables will be sourced from the variables file.

-Each pipeline can have its own variables file which will be sourced in its entirety or selectively.
+* Each pipeline can have its own custom variables file which will be sourced in its entirety or selectively from the master.

-The variables file contains entries such as:
+* The variables file contains entries such as:

 ```
 DATABASE="./sph/database/"
 REF_GRCh38="${DATABASE}/ref/grch38/GCA_000001405.15_GRCh38_no_alt_analysis_set.fna.gz"
 ```

+* For all new permanent datasets, tools, etc. we add it to the index table.
-Which will assign the locations for all shared datasets, tools, etc.
+* We will assign the locations for all shared datasets, tools, etc.

+{: .note } We will automatically generate the master variables file from the index table which contains meta data about dates, versions, application, etc. for each of the tools, databases, etc. Therefore, the only manual curation required is for the index table, rather than individual variables file/files.

 ```
 +-- ..